 Date Written: February 9, 2021

-Privacy harms have become one of the largest impediments in privacy law enforcement.
-In most tort and contract cases, plaintiffs must establish that they have been harmed.
+The requirement of harm has significantly impeded the enforcement of privacy law.
+In most tort and contract cases, plaintiffs must establish that they have suffered harm.
 Even when legislation does not require it, courts have taken it upon themselves to add a harm element.
 Harm is also a requirement to establish standing in federal court.
 In Spokeo v.
-Robins, the U.S. Supreme Court has held that courts can override Congress’s judgments about what harm should be cognizable and dismiss cases brought for privacy statute violations.
+Robins and TransUnion v.
+Ramirez, the U.S. Supreme Court ruled that courts can override congressional judgment about cognizable harm and dismiss privacy claims.

-The caselaw is an inconsistent, incoherent jumble, with no guiding principles.
+Caselaw is an inconsistent, incoherent jumble, with no guiding principles.
 Countless privacy violations are not remedied or addressed on the grounds that there has been no cognizable harm.

-Courts conclude that many privacy violations, such as thwarted expectations, improper uses of data, and the wrongful transfer of data to other organizations, lack cognizable harm.

 Courts struggle with privacy harms because they often involve future uses of personal data that vary widely.
-When privacy violations do result in negative consequences, the effects are often small – frustration, aggravation, and inconvenience – and dispersed among a large number of people.
-When these minor harms are done at a vast scale by a large number of actors, they aggregate into more significant harms to people and society.
-But these harms do not fit well with existing judicial understandings of harm.
+When privacy violations result in negative consequences, the effects are often small – frustration, aggravation, anxiety, inconvenience – and dispersed among a large number of people.
+When these minor harms are suffered at a vast scale, they produce significant harm to individuals, groups, and society.
+But these harms do not fit well with existing cramped judicial understandings of harm.

 Suggested Citation: Suggested Citation